qing762/roblox-auto-signup/README.md

 ## How it works

-The process begins by utilizing the [Mails.org](https://mails.org/) service to obtain a temporary email address.
+The process begins by utilizing the [Mail.tm](https://mail.tm/) service to obtain a temporary email address.
 Then it will create an [Roblox](https://roblox.com) account.
-The email address is then utilized for verification for the [Roblox](https://roblox.com) account].
-Subsequently, another request is made to [Mails.org](https://mails.org/) to retrieve the email confirmation link.
+The email address is then utilized for verification for the [Roblox](https://roblox.com) account.
+Subsequently, another request is made to [Mail.tm](https://mail.tm/) to retrieve the email confirmation link.
 Upon activation of the account, the user is able to log in to Roblox and enjoy the game with the account generated.

 ## Features